Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Table of Content: "Super Tuscan Wines at Ornellaia Vineyards in Bolgheri"

 What is Super Tuscan Wine?

-So what are Super Tuscan Wines, easily explained?
-Shortly, the use of non-indigenous grapes to Italy, especially French grapes like Merlot, Cabernet Sauvignon and Syrah, is essential in blends that allows the winemakers to produce red wines with more body, deepth and higher quality.
-Super Tuscan Grapes like the non-indigenous above varieties is the key for making wines we know as Super Tuscan Wine.
+Shortly, the use of non-indigenous grapes in Italy, especially French grapes like Merlot, Cabernet Sauvignon, and Syrah, is essential in blends that allow the winemakers to produce red wines with more body, depth, and higher quality.
+Super Tuscan Grapes like the non-indigenous above varieties are the key to making wines we know as Super Tuscan Wine.

 Who invented the term Super Tuscan Wine?

-Some think it was the italian wine critic Luigi Veronelli that came up with the phrase "Super Tuscan Wines", other say it was coined by David Gleave; an UK Wine Master and expert on Italy and Tuscany.
+Some think it was the Italian wine critic Luigi Veronelli that came up with the phrase "Super Tuscan Wines", other say it was coined by David Gleave; a UK Wine Master and expert on Italy and Tuscany.
 Or was it the writer Burton Anderson who moved to Toscana to write about wine?
-Or the american wine critic Robert Parker?
+Or the American wine critic Robert Parker?